Preliminary results on the long term operation of RPCs with eco-friendly gas mixtures under irradiation at the CERN

 The values of current, applied and effective high voltage are saved every 30 seconds for data analysis.
 Moreover, once a week, the $^{137}$Cs source is fully shielded (source-off) and a measurement of the absorbed current without $\gamma$ irradiation is performed.
 This current is familiarly called "dark current" and it is an important parameter to monitor throughout the aging test, since its increase could be a sign of detector aging.

-In order to numerically quantify the progress of the aging, we use the \textit{integrated charge density}, defined as the integral over time of the current density passing through the detector and it is measured in mC/cm$^{2}$.
-By looking at the left panel of figure \ref{fig:dark1}, one can see an example of the absorbed dark current density as a function of HV$_{eff}$ (I(HV) curve) for the EP-DT detector when flushed with the ECO2 gas mixture; it is possible to observe that, even for voltages well below the threshold for avalanche multiplication processes (7/8~kV for a 2~mm gap, as is the case for EP-DT), a non-zero current is flowing.
-This is the Ohmic component of the dark current and it is, in principle, not flowing through the gas but rather through some other conductive paths in the detector.
+In order to numerically quantify the progress of the aging, one can use the \textit{integrated charge density}, defined as the integral over time of the current density passing through the detector and measured in mC/cm$^{2}$.
+By looking at the left panel of figure \ref{fig:dark1}, one can see an example of the absorbed dark current density as a function of HV$_{eff}$ (I(HV) curve) for the EP-DT detector when flushed with the ECO2 gas mixture; it is possible to observe that, even for voltages well below the threshold for avalanche multiplication processes (7/8~kV with this mixture and for a 2~mm gap, as it is the case for EP-DT detector), a non-zero current is flowing.
+This is defined as the Ohmic component of the dark current and it is, in principle, not flowing through the gas but rather through some other conductive paths in the detector.
 Most likely, this Ohmic component is not relevant for aging processes, since it is not related to discharge processes happening in the gas, which may lead to the dissociation of HFO and the production of harmful pollutants.
 Source-off current density vs HV curves are measured weekly and this allows one to also monitor the Ohmic component of the dark current.